The Tippecanoe Arts Federation

 The Regional Arts Partnership is a network of 11 regions of Indiana, developed by the Indiana Arts Commission (IAC) to enhance the delivery of arts services and to move the decision-making about state and federal arts funding closer to the arts community and the arts consumer.
 Region 4 is the largest geographical partnership in the state.
 Serving a population of over 525,000, Tippecanoe Arts Federation (TAF) has proudly served as Region 4 Arts Partner of the Indiana Arts Commission (IAC) since 1997.

 Purpose of the Regional Advisory Council

-The Regional Advisory Council serves in an advisory capacity to the Regional Arts Partner (RAP) on matters that affect planning, delivery, and evaluation of the four core services: cultural planning, grants making and grants management, information and referral, and technical assistance.
+The Regional Advisory Council serves in an advisory capacity to the Tippecanoe Arts Federation on matters that affect planning, delivery, and evaluation of the four core services: cultural planning, grants making and grants management, information and referral, and technical assistance.

 In forming recommendations for the Tippecanoe Arts Federation (TAF) board, the advisory council will consider the needs of the region as a whole and the resources of the RAP available to meet those needs.
 The vision is that arts organizations will have better access to services at the regional level, and individuals will have better access to the arts at the community level.